ibm-cloud-docs/account/iam-service-roles.md

 | ----- | :----- |
 | Manager | As a manager, you can view service instances and additionally can create the data product catalog and manage users on the catalog. |
 {: row-headers}
-{: caption="Service roles - IBM Data Product Hub" caption-side="top"}
+{: caption="Table 34.
+Service roles - IBM Data Product Hub" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="data-product-hub"}
 {: class="simple-tab-table"}